meaningfy-ws/lam4vb3/README.md

 ```

 ## Usage

+### Run the tests

+Running the /tests will transform the necessary files from Excel through  Turtle, Json, XML to HTML reports.

 ### Jupyer notebook
 Run the Jupyter Lab and then execute all the cells in the notebook file *lam2vb3_v1.ipynb*.